Do you want to add a contact form to your WordPress site? Using the right tool to create your form can help you save time and get better results.

 When it comes to creating a contact form, you’ve got quite a few choices to pick from.
 One of the most popular options is Jetpack.

-Jetpack is a collection of WordPress plugins made by Automattic.
-It brings WordPress.com functionality to WordPress.org users.
+Jetpack is a collection of WordPress plugins.
+It’s made by Automattic and brings WordPress.com functionality to WordPress.org users.

 Jetpack includes contact forms, image galleries and carousels, WordPress widgets, and more.